Skip to Main Navigation Skip to Main Content Skip to Footer

 About

-Essential Storytelling is what accumulated from all of it.
+Essential Storytelling is what came out of all of it — a methodology for human-centered storytelling that prioritizes both process and product.
 This is where I teach it.

 Amanda Pisetzner